-Sconfigure Compile Point Process ?
-X Maximum number of parallel synthesis jobs: 1 Note: One license is used for each synthesis job.
-View the application note about Multiprocessing OK Cancel
+S Configure Compile Point Process ? × Maximum number of parallel synthesis jobs: þ Continue on Error Copy Previous Compile-Point Netlists to N lew Implementations View the application note about Multiprocessing OK Cancel

-Description Sets the maximum number of synthesis jobs that can run in parallel.
+Field/Option Description Maximum Number of Parallel Synthesis Jobs Sets the maximum number of synthesis jobs that can run in parallel.
 It displays the current value from the ini file, and allows you to reset it.
 Use this option for multiprocessing by running compile point jobs in parallel.
 Set a value based on the number of available licenses.
 Note that one license is used for each job.
-See License Utilization for Multiprocessing, on page 279.
+See License Utilization for Multiprocessing, on page 294.
 When you set this option, it resets the MaxParallelJobs value in the .ini file.
-See Maximum Parallel Jobs, on page 279 for other ways to specify this value.
-Allows the software to continue on an error in a compile point and synthesize the rest of the design, even when there might be problems with a portion of the design.
+See Maximum Parallel Jobs, on page 294 for other ways to specify this value.
+Continue on Error Allows the software to continue on an error in a compile point and synthesize the rest of the design, even when there might be problems with a portion of the design.
 The Continue on Error mode automatically enables the MultiProcessing option to run with compile points using a single license; this is the default.
 For additional runtime improvements, you can specify multiple synthesis jobs that run in parallel.
-See Chapter 14, Using Multiprocessing for details.
+See Chapter 14, Improving Runtime for details.
+For more information about Continue on Error mode during compile-point synthesis, see Combining Compile Points with Multiprocessing, on page 399 in the User Guide.
+Tcl equivalent: set_option -continue_on_error 0 1 Copy Previous Compile-Point Netlists to New Implementation Allows you to copy compile point netlist (srd) files generated from the previous implementation into a new implementation that has been created.